hotrodorm/hotrod/hotrod-project/docs/research/update-join/update-join.md

 ### 4. Update with CTE

-Common Table Expression cab be combined into UPDATE statements in some databases.
+Common Table Expression can be combined into UPDATE statements in some databases.
 For example, in PostgreSQL:

 ```sql
 with